mbustama/NuOscProbExact/README.md

 ### Arbitrary Hamiltonians

-Of course, you can supply your custom Hamiltonian and compute the associated oscillation probabilities; see [Trivial example](#trivial-example).

-Usually, you will want to add an extra term from your model to the vacuum Hamiltonian.
+Of course, you can supply your custom Hamiltonian and compute the associated oscillation probabilities; see [Trivial example](#trivial-example) above.
+Usually, you will want to add an extra term from your preferred model to the vacuum Hamiltonian.
 To do that, take a cue from the examples above.

-In example below, the function `hamiltonian_mymodel`, supplied by you, should return a 3x3 matrix.
-Your code should be something like this:
+In the following example, the function `hamiltonian_mymodel`, supplied by you, should return a 3x3 matrix:
 ```python
 import oscprob3nu
 import hamiltonians3nu